-The work continues with
+The work continues

-door surround all fitted.
+door and door surround all fitted.

 Derek Williams is

 providing Chris Evans with valuable records of his memories of

 6G engine visitors during 1961

 which will help Chris use authentic engines on his model

-Chris has sent the email below where he mentions Derek's notes along
+Chris has sent the email below where he mentions Derek's notes

 along with his own recollections of a visit to 6G during the

 "Glorious Years" which will bring back memories to many

-he brings them - it's very
+1961 when he brings them - it's very

 kind of you both to go to the trouble.
 Every little piece

-of this sort helps to put the jig-saw together
+of info of this sort helps to put the jig-saw together

 so that I can recreate the most accurate representation I can.

 The model railway company Bachmann are going to produce a

 Stanier 5MT 2-6-0 soon which will help.

 Remarkably, considering the variety of locos that ran along the

-in 1961, that only really leaves one
+coast in 1961, that only really leaves one

 class regularly seen that is not mass-produced: the Stanier 3MT

 2-6-2 tanks, which is a shame as 6G had quite

 a number of them, as I'm sure you know.

 About half a dozen were still in service, mainly confined to

 empty stock workings, pilot duties and locals between

 Llandudno and the Junction, whilst a further four were stored on

-shed back road.
+the shed back road.

 As I'm sure you will know, this was the original Blaenau branch

 when Llandudno Junction station was sited

 further west, near the road crossing.